How to Write a Resignation Letter in 2026 (Tips, Templates and Examples)

 Resignation letter essentials

-Keep it professional: Ensure your resignation letter is concise, respectful, and professional to leave a positive final impression.
+• Keep it professional: Ensure your resignation letter is concise, respectful, and leaves a positive final impression.

-Show appreciation: Thank your team for the time you spent working together.
+• Show appreciation: Thank your team and employer for the time spent together and the specific opportunities you received.

 Do